Difference Between Entrepreneur & Intrapreneur - Explained!

 Similarities Between Entrepreneurs And Intrapreneurs

-Although entrepreneurs and intrapreneurs work in different settings, they share several key qualities that help them succeed.
-These shared traits show that both entrepreneurs and intrapreneurs have a similar mindset.
-Understanding these similarities can help those who are thinking about moving from one role to the other.
-Here’s a look at what they have in common:
+Entrepreneurs and intrapreneurs work in different settings, but they share many key qualities.
+These traits show that both have a similar mindset.
+Knowing these similarities helps people who want to move from one role to the other.

 Advantages And Disadvantages Of Entrepreneurship